Childcare

 • work with local groups to understand their needs and interests

-• prepare information to promote courses
+• promote activities and training courses

-• control budgets and bid for funding
+• keep records, control budgets and bid for funding

 Working environment